techidaily/site-ai-editing-video/source/_posts/in-2024-wondering-if-you-can-make-diy-green-screen-video-for-streaming-learn-the-easy-steps-to-setup-diy-green-screen-shoot-the-video-and-edit-it-out-to-add.md

 There are various video editors available, but not all of them are suitable for green screen effect.
 We recommend Wondershare Filmora as the best video editor to apply green screen effects on your video while editing.
 The reason behind the recommendation is that the steps to replace the green screen with any image or video are super simple and anyone can do it.
 There is no need to be a professional video editor.

 Wondershare Filmora also lets you capture video through webcam and you can also capture your screen.
 It is perfect for recording gameplay as well as your reaction and commentary.
 Similarly, you can record demonstrations, tutorial videos, as well as video conferences.
 You can apply green screen effects to your recorded video instantly and publish on different platforms.
 In fact, you can adjust all the parameters such as color scheme, audio ducking, keyframing, motion tracking and much more to enhance the video output quality.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion

 Making videos with DIY green screen stand is no more an esoteric concept.
 You can set it up anywhere and start shooting video.
 The magic begins in the post-production stage where you can use Wondershare Filmora to replace the green screen with video effects that will blow the mind of your viewers and followers.
 Filmora has intuitive options and controls through which you can apply green screen effect in simple steps.

 Step 1: Setup DIY Green Backdrop

 Your green fabric should be soft and bright.
 If you are going to be the subject of the video, make sure you are not wearing anything green.
 Moreover, do not keep any object within the video frame that is green in color.
 If there are too many green objects, you can use a blue screen.

 When it comes to hanging the green cloth in the background, people find it very difficult.
 If your video frame is going to be a close-up to the subject, you can use a green screen panel to hang green cloth.
 A green screen panel generally has a collapsible structure for easy storage and transportation.

 Otherwise, you need to install hooks in the wall if you are planning to replace the green screen with a studio-like scene so that the entire background of the video frame stays covered with green screen.
 You should opt for multiple green screens and stitch them together to cover the background completely.

 Step 2: Setup Camera and Light

 Whether you are shooting with a DSLR camera or smartphone camera or webcam, make sure you are shooting at least HD video quality so that the editing could be great.
 Lights are important when you are using green screen though they are not a necessity.
 The video quality and brightness get enhanced with lights.
 Diffused lights work the best and the background should be well-lit.

 Most importantly, you have to place the lights in such a way that your body arms should not be casting any shadow on the green screen.
 You can either stand very close to the green screen or away from the green screen so that your shadow does not go till the green screen.
 Instead of starting to shoot the video from the very beginning, you should capture for a few seconds and make sure everything is perfect including the camera angle.

 Step 3: Get The Best Video Editor For Green Screen Effect

 There are various video editors available, but not all of them are suitable for green screen effect.
 We recommend Wondershare Filmora as the best video editor to apply green screen effects on your video while editing.
 The reason behind the recommendation is that the steps to replace the green screen with any image or video are super simple and anyone can do it.
 There is no need to be a professional video editor.

 Wondershare Filmora also lets you capture video through webcam and you can also capture your screen.
 It is perfect for recording gameplay as well as your reaction and commentary.
 Similarly, you can record demonstrations, tutorial videos, as well as video conferences.
 You can apply green screen effects to your recorded video instantly and publish on different platforms.
 In fact, you can adjust all the parameters such as color scheme, audio ducking, keyframing, motion tracking and much more to enhance the video output quality.

 ## Conclusion

 Making videos with DIY green screen stand is no more an esoteric concept.
 You can set it up anywhere and start shooting video.
 The magic begins in the post-production stage where you can use Wondershare Filmora to replace the green screen with video effects that will blow the mind of your viewers and followers.
 Filmora has intuitive options and controls through which you can apply green screen effect in simple steps.

+Step 1: Setup DIY Green Backdrop

+Your green fabric should be soft and bright.
+If you are going to be the subject of the video, make sure you are not wearing anything green.
+Moreover, do not keep any object within the video frame that is green in color.
+If there are too many green objects, you can use a blue screen.

+When it comes to hanging the green cloth in the background, people find it very difficult.
+If your video frame is going to be a close-up to the subject, you can use a green screen panel to hang green cloth.
+A green screen panel generally has a collapsible structure for easy storage and transportation.

+Otherwise, you need to install hooks in the wall if you are planning to replace the green screen with a studio-like scene so that the entire background of the video frame stays covered with green screen.
+You should opt for multiple green screens and stitch them together to cover the background completely.

+Step 2: Setup Camera and Light

+Whether you are shooting with a DSLR camera or smartphone camera or webcam, make sure you are shooting at least HD video quality so that the editing could be great.
+Lights are important when you are using green screen though they are not a necessity.
+The video quality and brightness get enhanced with lights.
+Diffused lights work the best and the background should be well-lit.

+Most importantly, you have to place the lights in such a way that your body arms should not be casting any shadow on the green screen.
+You can either stand very close to the green screen or away from the green screen so that your shadow does not go till the green screen.
+Instead of starting to shoot the video from the very beginning, you should capture for a few seconds and make sure everything is perfect including the camera angle.

+Step 3: Get The Best Video Editor For Green Screen Effect

+There are various video editors available, but not all of them are suitable for green screen effect.
+We recommend Wondershare Filmora as the best video editor to apply green screen effects on your video while editing.
+The reason behind the recommendation is that the steps to replace the green screen with any image or video are super simple and anyone can do it.
+There is no need to be a professional video editor.

+Wondershare Filmora also lets you capture video through webcam and you can also capture your screen.
+It is perfect for recording gameplay as well as your reaction and commentary.
+Similarly, you can record demonstrations, tutorial videos, as well as video conferences.
+You can apply green screen effects to your recorded video instantly and publish on different platforms.
+In fact, you can adjust all the parameters such as color scheme, audio ducking, keyframing, motion tracking and much more to enhance the video output quality.

+## Conclusion

+Making videos with DIY green screen stand is no more an esoteric concept.
+You can set it up anywhere and start shooting video.
+The magic begins in the post-production stage where you can use Wondershare Filmora to replace the green screen with video effects that will blow the mind of your viewers and followers.
+Filmora has intuitive options and controls through which you can apply green screen effect in simple steps.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How To Make Ninja Jump Effect